 Shopping hours were reduced as goods became scarce.
 Food shortages on Jersey were finally relieved by the arrival of the Red Cross ship SS Vega, bringing food parcels to Jersey.
 Before then, substitutes had been used to replace everyday foods, with seawater replacing salt, for instance, and a mixture of parsnip and sugar beet replacing tea.
 During the autumn of 1944, fuel supplies were almost gone, leaving no gas, occasional electricity, and very little road fuel.
 Medical supplies were almost non-existent; and most people were without fuel.
 A Red Cross relief ship, the S S Vega, arrived in Jersey on 30 December with food parcels, and cases of salt, soap and medical supplies.
 The visits of the Red Cross ship S S Vega proved a lifeline to the starving islanders.

 Hitler ordered the conversion of Jersey into an impregnable fortress.
-Thousands of slave workers from countries like Russia, Spain, France, Poland, and Algeria built hundreds of bunkers, anti-tank walls, railway systems, as well as many tunnel complexes.
-In late 1943 the Tunnel Complex Ho8 (now known as the Jersey War Tunnels) in St. Lawrence was converted from an artillery workshop and barracks to an emergency casualty clearing station able to cope with up to 500 patients..
+Some 6000 forced workers from countries like Russia, Spain, France, Poland, and Algeria built hundreds of bunkers, anti-tank walls, railway systems, as well as many tunnel complexes.
+In late 1943 the Tunnel Complex Ho8 (now known as the Jersey War Tunnels) in St. Lawrence was converted from an artillery workshop and barracks to an emergency casualty clearing station able to cope with up to 500 patients.
 All of the fortifications built around the island were part of Hitler’s “Atlantic Wall”.
-Today, traces of Jersey’s defenses and wartime occupations can be discovered across the island, especially in St. Ouen’s Bay.
+Today, traces of Jersey’s defences and wartime occupations can be discovered across the island, especially in St. Ouen’s Bay.

 Behind the scenes.